-The foods we eat and our gut health in general could have more influence on our sleep patterns that we could ever have realised.
+The foods we eat and our gut health, in general, could have more influence on our sleep patterns than we could ever have realised.
 Have you ever travelled or had bad jet lag and noticed that your digestion seems sluggish or maybe you feel more bloated?
-This is all down to the body’s circadian rhythm being disrupted, which affects the production of serotonin and melatonin and in turn causes an unbalance in the gut.
+This is all down to the body’s circadian rhythm being disrupted, which affects the production of serotonin and melatonin and in turn, causes an unbalance in the gut.
 Studies have shown that once a normal sleep pattern has been restored so does the imbalance in the gut.

-Omega-3: chia seeds, pumpkin seeds, hemp seeds, walnut, flax oil, fish oil (cold pressed), try adding these to a morning smoothie.
+chia seeds, pumpkin seeds, hemp seeds, walnut, flax oil, fish oil (cold-pressed), try adding these to a morning smoothie.

 for an instant dose of that sleep boosting hormone then choose tart cherries, walnuts, root ginger, asparagus.
 As well as this, there are choices which will promote melatonin production in the body, including pineapples, tomatoes, bananas and oranges.